October 2024Modification of Findings

 According to this account, the plan involved each administrator taking on a separate role:

-- Ian would speak with Cecily and present the changes to her roles as the result of administrative misjudgment
+- Ian would speak with Cecily and present the changes to her roles as the result of administrative misjudgment, including taking responsibility for placing her in positions of leadership too quickly

 - Hans would engage Cecily with the goal of encouraging her to resign